Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintA/global-artifacts/user_manual.md

 Through innovative approaches and meticulous administration, this application delivers a comprehensive software solution for planning, constructing, and maintaining green spaces.

-In order to it, the system integrates various functionalities and tools tailored to the specific needs of the organizations, which are:
+In order to do it, the system integrates various functionalities and tools tailored to the specific needs of the organizations, which are:
 *  **Collaborator Management:** Human Resources Managers can efficiently manage the workforce by registering new collaborators, assigning jobs, and managing skills.
 This functionality enables effective allocation of resources based on expertise and availability.